drawdb-io/drawdb/README.md

 docker run -p 3000:80 drawdb
 ```

-If you wish to work with sharing, set up [server](https://github.com/drawdb-io/drawdb-server) and environment variables according to `.env.sample`.
-This is not required unless you want to share files.
+If you want to enable sharing, set up the [server](https://github.com/drawdb-io/drawdb-server) and environment variables according to `.env.sample`.
+This is optional unless you need to share files..